the plan for the future

 This looks very much like the situation where the cash isn't there when depositors want to take out their deposits in cash.
 And so the banker may fear the day of reckoning because he has no real talents to back up his bluster.
 The problem of interest exists when there is a limited amount of gold because compound interest is infinite.
 As long as bankers can create money out of thin air to pay for the interest, and people accept bank deposits for payment, everything is fine.
 Problems only arise when people demand real gold for their deposits.

-Assume that the economy is growing at a rate of 2% while interest on capital is 5%.
-Assume also that the size of the economy, which is the total value of everything that is produced is € 1,000, while the total amount of capital is € 2.000.
-In that case the capitalists receive € 100 in interest, so that € 900 remains for wages.
-Compounding now results in the economy growing at a rate of 2% per year and capital income growing at a rate of 5% per year.
+Assume that the economy grows 2% per year and the interest rate on capital is 5%.
+Assume also that the size of the economy, which is the total value of everything that is produced is € 1,000,000 while the total value of capital is € 2.000,0000.
+In that case the capitalists receive € 100,000 in interest, so that € 900,000 remains for wages.
+But what happens over the years?

-And when business profits go down, interest rates go down too.
-Capitalists have so much money to invest that they are willing to lend at even lower rates.
-These lower interest rates then allow workers to borrow even more.
-At some point they cannot borrow more and business profits will go down again.
-But the capitalists have even more money to invest so that interest rates go down even further.
-Finally interest rates get stuck near zero, and this scheme runs into trouble.
-Many people fear the consequences, and rightly so.
+When business profits go down there are fewer profitable investments.
+The capitalists have so much money to invest that they are willing to lend at lower rates.
+These lower interest rates allow workers to borrow more so that they can spend again.
+But at some point they cant borrow more and business profits go down again.
+By then the capitalists have even more money to invest so interest rates go down even further.
+Finally workers are drowning in debt and capitalists are drowning in money.
+And so interest rates get stuck near zero and the scheme runs into trouble.

 If debt is used to finance investments, this doesn't have to be a problem either.
 For example if a shop owner borrows € 200 to buy two mobile phones he expects to sell for € 300, borrowing € 200 could enable him to make a profit of € 100, at least if everything goes according to plan.
 But if suddenly a rumour emerges that those mobile phones will not remain hip for much longer, the shop owner may be forced to offer a deep discount and sell both phones for € 100, leaving him with a debt of € 100 he might not be able to repay.